idekerlab/multitask_vnn/README.md

 mutational status and copy number variations of the genes used in clinical panels like Foundation Medicine (n=718).

+Related publication:
-Related publications: Zhao, Singhal, et al. Cancer Mutations Converge on a Collection of Protein Assemblies to Predict Resistance to Replication Stress.
+Zhao, Singhal, et al. Cancer Mutations Converge on a Collection of Protein Assemblies to Predict Resistance to Replication Stress.
 Cancer Discov 1 March 2024; 14 (3): 508–523. https://doi.org/10.1158/2159-8290.CD-23-0641

 # Environment set up for training and testing
 The model training/testing scripts require the following environmental setup: